Did you have a bedtime routine when you were growing up?

 Eventually your bedtime routine will become one of your healthy habits.
 And when that happens, you’ll be able to enjoy restful sleep more regularly.Eventually your bedtime routine will become one of your healthy habits.Click To Tweet

 Was this list helpful?
-What ideas can you add too it?
-What’s your favorite bedtime routine — either now, or when you were a kid?
+What ideas can you add to it?
+What’s your favorite bedtime routine — either now, or when you were growing up?
 Please leave your comments below.